saffiali/AutoTranslateBlobs/README.md

     "AzureTranslateKey": "",
 ```
 # Known Limitations
-- Areas of improvments for handling complex HTML documents.
+- Areas of improvments for handling complex and sizable HTML documents.
-- One Input language and one target language.
+- One target language.
 There a posibility to fan-out to many target languages.

 # Credits
 I ported the "TranslationAssistant.TranslationServices.Core" from "DocumentTranslator" to dotnet standard to be able to use it in Functions runtime.